SkylineCommunications/dataminer-docs/connector-help/connector_help/AppearTV_Manager.md

 The **Rack Names** can be configured ont the Visio page Discovery/Settings Racks...

-When clicking a Device in the rack overview, the Chassis element will be opened. (extra information about the chassis driver: see **AppearTV General Platform** )
+When clicking a Device in the rack overview, the Chassis element will be opened. (extra information about the chassis connector: see **AppearTV General Platform** )

 ### Services/Overview page